721labs/partial-common-ownership/docs/security/deferred-semantic-findings.md

 # Deferred semantic findings

 The Stage 7 stateful safety work exposed the following pre-existing contract behaviors.
-They were not introduced by the dependency modernization, and this stage intentionally does not change them because the compatibility policy forbids an ERC721 semantic rewrite.
-Each behavior has a deterministic regression test so later dependency changes cannot hide or accidentally alter it.
+They were not introduced by the dependency modernization and were initially frozen because the compatibility policy forbade an unreviewed ERC721 semantic rewrite.
+The separately authorized security-remediation sequence now corrects them in independently reviewable changes while retaining the original finding, regression identifier, and versioned compatibility evidence.

 ## Nested foreclosure during an ERC721 transfer